SalAlba/real-world-node-workbook/README.md

 });
 ```

-To make it easier to implement `createArticle` use case I prepared this test to drive your production code:
+To make it easier to implement `createArticle` use case, I prepared a test to drive your production code:

 **src/createArticle.test.ts**
 ```ts